garyzhubc/STAT406-2017/Lecture8/README.md

 Part of the problem with polynomial bases is that they necessarily become more wiggly within the range of the data, and also quickly increase or decrease near the edge of the observations.
 A more stable but also remarkably flexible basis is given by spline functions, as discussed in class.

-We first here show how to build a naive spline basis with 5 knots (placed at the `(1:5)/6` quantiles of the observed values of the explanatory variable), and use it to estimate the regression function.
+We first here show how to build a naive spline basis with 5 knots (placed at the `(1:5)/6` quantiles (i.e. the 0.17, 0.33, 0.5, 0.67, 0.83 percentiles) of the observed values of the explanatory variable), and use it to estimate the regression function.
 Note that this naive spline basis is numerically very unstable, and thus one should not do this in practice.
-It is included here simply as an illustration of the methodology and to stress the point that these basis approaches are in fact more complex linear models.
+It is included here simply as an illustration of the methodology and to stress the point that these basis approaches are in fact nothing more than slightly more complex linear models.

 ``` r
 # linear splines ``by hand''